We handle the hard infrastructure problems so you don’t have to.

 Even with the simple application caveats that we laid out, we think that is some pretty impressive performance.
 Performance that we are committed to maintaining as we continue to add functionality to Wallaroo.

-“Exactly-once” is a bit of a holy grail in distributed systems.
-As such, it’s a heated topic and one that causes confusion.
-What do we mean when we say that Wallaroo provides “exactly-once processing”?
+What do we mean when we say that Wallaroo provides “effectively-once processing”?
 In the face of failure, when messages have to be replayed to ensure that no data is lost, we won’t process a message more than once.
 Note that this is very different from saying a message will only be delivered once.
 If you are a bit lost, don’t worry.
 Hopefully, this example will help.

 Imagine a simple counting application.
 It takes in numbers and adds their value to its internal state.
 If we send in the values 5, 10, 15 and it runs without error, we would expect the final value to be 30.
 Errors do, however, happen.
 Imagine that we sent in 5 and 10 and then an error occurs.
 Further, we have only acknowledged that 5 was received and processed.
 What do we do?
 If we resend 10 and it was already processed, then our final value will be 40 instead of 30.
 If we don’t resend and it wasn’t processed, then our final value will be 20 instead of 30.